 The success of our business and our ability to engage and retain customers in our platform are dependent in part on our ability to produce or acquire popular content, which in turn depends on our ability to retain content creators and rights to content for our platform.
 We may in the future incur increasing revenue-sharing costs to compensate content creators for producing original content.
-We also rely on key personnel in our media division to generate creative ideas for original content and to supervise the original content origination and production process, and we intend to continue to invest resources in content production.
+We also rely on key personnel in our media division to generate creative ideas for original content and to supervise the original content origination and production process, which can require considerable resources.
 If we are not able to compete effectively for talent or attract and retain top talent at reasonable costs, our content production capabilities would be negatively impacted.